 Also to other advanced algorithms: PARTITION, DIC, the algorithm of "sample analysis".
 PARTITION algorithm (proposed by A. Savasere, E. Omiecinski and S. Navathe, 1995).
 This algorithm of partitioning (division) is contained in the database of scanning operations through the section of its section, each of which can fit in RAM.
 In the first place in each of the sections using the Apriori algorithm displays sets that are common.
 The second confirms the importance of supporting each such set.
 Thus, the stages are available on all other common data sets.
-The DIC algorithm (Dynamic Itemset Counting, proposed by S. Brin R. Motwani, J. Ullman and S. Tsur, 1997) divides the database into several blocks, each of which is marked by so-called "start points", and then cyclically scans the database.
+To compare the operation of the algorithms, it would also be essential to analyze the DIC algorithm (Dynamic Itemset Counting), which was proposed by scientists S. Brin R. Motwani, J. Ullman and S. Tsur in 1997, divides the database into several blocks, each of which is marked by so-called "start points", and then cyclically scans the database.